This review contains mild spoilers

 Giacchino didn’t meet his successor blow for blow.
 He changed the game entirely.
 Opting for more of a bright majestic sound.
 It struck in me a sense of awe.
 In the age of Member Berries, this score established a mood of nostalgia and discovery.

 This loyalty is what brings the film together.
 At the end of the day, Rogue One is about a small battalion trying to achieve the impossible.
-Director, Garth Edwards, in a feat many said was impossible, surpasses all expectation.
-Great credit should also be given to the four writers Chris Weitz (Antz, The Nutty Professor II: The Klumps), Tony Gilroy (The Bourne Trilogy), John Knoll (VFX: Star Wars: A New Hope & Avatar) and Gary Whitta (The Book of Eli & Walking Dead: The Game).
+Director, Garth Edwards, in a feat many said, was impossible, surpasses all expectations.
+Great credit should also be given to the four writers Chris Weitz (Antz, The Nutty Professor II: The Klumps), Tony Gilroy (The Bourne Trilogy), John Knoll (VFX: Star Wars: A New Hope & Avatar), and Gary Whitta (The Book of Eli & Walking Dead: The Game).

 Rogue One is a new type of Star Wars film.
 It should leave fans incredibly excited for the future.
 Great battle scenes, heartfelt characters, and the knowledge that there can only ever be one make this a real gem amongst stones that have, at times, struggled to shine.
 These one-offs should be where fans can witness big-screen versions of their favorite points in the mythos, the secret lives of padawans lost, and a woman or person of color behind the camera.